The Concordia Choir

-The Concordia Choir is a collegiate choral ensemble from Concordia College in Moorhead, Minnesota.
+The Concordia Choir is an elite collegiate choral ensemble from Concordia College in Moorhead, Minnesota.
 Founded in 1920, the choir is composed primarily of undergraduate students and has been involved in regional, national, and international choral performances.
 The ensemble performs both sacred and secular repertoire and participates in annual tours and seasonal concert programs.

 History

 The choir was founded at Concordia College in 1920.
 From 1937 to 1986, it was directed by Paul J. Christiansen, a figure associated with the continuation of choral traditions developed by his father, F. Melius Christiansen, at St. Olaf College.
 The Christiansen family's influence is frequently cited in discussions of Minnesota’s choral development during the 20th century.

 René Clausen directed the choir from 1986 to 2020.
 During his tenure, the choir undertook national and international tours and produced numerous recordings.
 Clausen’s compositional style and educational methods have been discussed in publications by the American Choral Directors Association.

 In 2020, Dr. Michael Culloton, a Concordia alumnus, became the ensemble’s fourth conductor.